 Fishing in a strong current can be quite a challenge and a bit unproductive.
 Fishing in a kayak will give you the ability to park and fish almost anywhere, including eddies.

 You shouldn’t even need an anchor if you position yourself right.
 Just stay put while the current brings the fish to you, and move on once you’ve made your catch.

-If you already have a sit-on kayak, and want an easy trick to increase stability, try straddling.
-Don’t wait until you have a fish either, or you may wind up tipping in the confusion.
+If you already have a sit-on kayak and want an easy trick to increase stability, try straddling.
+Don’t wait until you have a fish either, or you may wind up tipping.

 The maneuverability of your kayak is one of your biggest assets.
 When you have the opportunity, you’ll easily be able to line yourself up parallel with weeds.
-This will allow you to easily cast on the edge of the weeds, and drive those fish crazy.
+This will allow you to cast on the edge of the weeds easily, and drive those fish crazy.

 You’ll want to bring a camera that is waterproof, or at the very least make sure your camera or phone has a waterproof case.
 Also, don’t forget you’ll need your hands to hold the fish, so a camera mount that can clip to your kayak is key for good pics.

-Following these tips and tricks while you’re on your kayak will allow you to concentrate on what’s important, having a good time fishing.
+Following these tips and tricks while you’re on your kayak will allow you to concentrate on what’s important, which is having a good time fishing.